aurorascharff/rsc-workshop/STEPS.md

 - Unblocke hver del
 - The content is streaming in to the client, show in network tab.
 - You need to decide where to wait: in the source or in the destination.
-- Explain when to pick what: Is there something to show in the source?
+- Explain when to pick what: Is there something to show before navigating?
 Use transitions.
-Is there something to show in the destination?
+Is there something to show after navigating?
 Use suspense.
 - Avfallsdek: suspenses arbeidsflate og maler.
 - Have to think about avoiding cumulative layout shift.